Breaking Down the Barriers to Follow Through

 Don’t Hesitate – Many of us would rather not be perceived as too pushy.
 Call with the point of just following through, if you are nervous about seeming pushy.
 If you are challenged in building rapport, don’t make an offer the first time you call.

-Get Organized - Many organizations have a Customer Relationship Management system.
+Get Organised – Many organisations have a Customer Relationship Management system.
 Make sure that you enter the original purchase information from the client correctly and completely.
 Use your scheduled follow-through time to get in contact with the clients about any discrepancies.

-Learn - It is not unusual to make many false starts when developing a follow-through system.
-Even a good system that works for others might not work for you or your organization.
-If a system doesn't work for you, tweak it until it makes sense for you and your organization.
+Learn – It is not unusual to make many false starts when developing a follow-through system.
+Even a good system that works for others might not work for you or your organisation.
+If a system doesn’t work for you, tweak it until it makes sense for you and your organisation.

 See more related articles: